beezwax/bzBond/README.md

 bzBond treats script calls from web viewers as promises, letting you chain them or use async/await.

 In the code below we want to add the current user to a group.
 First we need to get their account name, then we want to add them to the group.
 To synchronize these operations we chain two scripts together, using the result of the first script in the parameter of the second script.
-The UI is update at each point in the process.
+The UI is updated at each point in the process.
 ```
 // Get the UI html element to update
 status = document.getElement("#status");